mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 ### Limits

-the following limits are imposed within a Lockbox Item:
+The following limits are imposed within a Lockbox Item:

 * **`title`** - maximum length of 500 characters
 * **`entry.username`** - maximum length of 500 characters